anilkumar-noolu/sample/README.md

 cpar-secrets.yaml

-Certificate values must be updated manually; script provides clear reminders
+Certificate values must be updated manually, script provides clear reminders of where the certs are present currently and where you should update them.

 Usage